How to Select a Web Design Company in Houston, TX: A Guide for Business Owners

 10. Maintenance and Future Updates

-Long-Term Maintenance: Discuss whether the client needs ongoing maintenance for the website or if they will handle it themselves.
+Long-Term Maintenance: Discuss whether the client needs ongoing maintenance for the website or can handle it themselves.

 Example: “The website will require monthly updates and maintenance, including SEO adjustments, content additions, and any bug fixes.”